 While best known for its general anti-inflammatory properties, not many studies have been conducted yet that look specifically at the effects of turmeric on acne.
 However, there’s some indication that turmeric may help reduce the inflammation of acne, either when taken orally or used topically.

 In addition, curcumin can also accelerate the healing of skin wounds, which is great news for anyone whose condition leaves them with angry red marks even after the lesions have resolved.

-Among turmeric’s myriad benefits is its ability to promote healthy, glowing skin.
-If you have a skin condition you’d just as soon be without, consult your doctor about supplementing with curcumin.
-Never start supplementing with any nutraceutical before talking with your doctor.
+If you have a skin condition, consult your doctor about supplementing with curcumin.
 The importance of ruling out undetected health problems cannot be overstated.